lipsworld/wp-opt-in/readme.txt

 Check [the author homepage](http://neppe.no) for en example of usage.

 == Changelog ==

+= 1.4 =
+* Modified default options for form header for better CSS.
+* Added description to more of the options.
+* Redirect option to enable possibility for a opt-in success page.

 = 1.3.2 =
 * Fixed support for empty options.
 Thanks to GirlsCanCode.